 trk_save_txt: Text color for the autosave text area drawn on the right side of the info bar above the map on the tracker screen.

-btn_trk_area_lt_*: Button skin used to draw the area names on the Overworld area overlay.
+btn_trk_area_*: Button skin used to draw the area names on the Overworld area overlay.

 btn_trk_dgn_clear_*: Button skin used by the clear button at the bottom of dungeon maps.
+Also used by the 'I Derped' button on the Overworld map.

-btn_trk_map_current_*: Button skin used by the current map button at the left side of the middle info bar on the tracker screen
+btn_trk_map_current_*: Button skin used by the current map button at the left side of the middle info bar on the tracker screen.

 btn_trk_hint_y_*: Button skin used by hint buttons in the true state.